-A list of threatened and endangered species was obtained from USFWS on March 9, 2021, and included in Appendix F.
+A list of threatened and endangered species was obtained from USFWS on March 9, 2021, and included in Appendix F. An updated list was obtained on January 13, 2022 and is also included in Appendix F.

 Native American Tribes

 Four Native American tribes were contacted under AB 52.
 Letters were sent on August 6, 2019, to the San Manuel Band of Mission Indians (Lee Clauss, Director of Cultural Resources), the Soboba Band of Luiseno Indians (Joseph Ontiveros, Tribal Historic Preservation Officer), the Gabrieleño Band of Mission Indians (Andrew Salas, Chairperson), and the Serrano Nation of Mission Indians (Wayne Walker, Co-Chairperson; and Mark Cochrane, Co-Chairperson).
 Refer to Section XVIII, Tribal Cultural Resources, for a detailed description of correspondence with Native American tribes.
 Per the coordination, Caltrans shared electronic copies of the cultural resources reports as requested on April 26, 2021 with the Gabrieleno Band of Mission Indians - Kizh Nation and San Manuel Band of Mission Indians.
 No additional response has been received to date, however Caltrans will continue consultation.